boyac/pyOptionPricing/README.md

 # pyOptionPricing
 - use python 2.7
+- feel free to point out if there's any errors
 - if this project helps you reduce the time to develop, you could buy me a cup of coffee :)[![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/boyac?locale.x=en_US)